-Our Phase 2a combination trial of ALRN-6924 and palbociclib in patients with tumors harboring MDM2 amplifications or MDM2/CDK4 coamplifications is a multicenter, non-randomized trial which is designed to enroll up to 25 patients in the United States.
+Our Phase 2a combination trial of ALRN-6924 and palbociclib in patients with tumors harboring MDM2 amplifications or MDM2/CDK4 coamplifications is a multicenter, non-randomized trial which was originally designed to enroll up to 25 patients in the United States.
 The objectives of this trial include evaluation of safety, tolerability, and activity of the combination, including determination of the overall response rate, or ORR and other measures of activity.
-Most of the patients in this trial are expected to have liposarcomas, other sarcomas, glioblastomas, lung cancer, breast cancer and other cancers, according to the frequency of this genetic profile in the respective tumor types.
-Eligible patients must meet standard inclusion and exclusion criteria, must have exhausted reasonable standard treatments for their cancer and must have tumors harboring WT p53 as well as MDM2 amplification or MDM2/CDK4 co-amplification, diagnosed with a validated or approved assay.
-The combination treatment regimen includes administration of ALRN-6924 at 3.1 mg/kg on days 1, 8 and 15 of every 28-day treatment cycle.
-Palbociclib is administered at a dose of 100 mg daily on days 1-21 of every 28-day treatment cycle.
-A safety evaluation will be conducted after the first six to eight patients have been enrolled and treated for a minimum of one treatment cycle.
+Eligible patients must have met standard inclusion and exclusion criteria, must have exhausted reasonable standard treatments for their cancer and must have tumors harboring WT p53 as well as MDM2 amplification or MDM2/CDK4 co-amplification, diagnosed with a validated or approved assay.